 | After dinner | Optional reflection & conversation |

-This first voyage with Passage & Periplus will take us through the waters between Greece and Turkey — the heart of the ancient world, where philosophy, literature, and faith were shaped.
-These are not ruins — they are living landscapes and seascapes, filled with the liveliest cast of characters imaginable.
+Passage & Periplus sails the waters between Greece and Turkey — the heart of the ancient world, where philosophy, literature, and faith were shaped.
+These are not ruins; they are living landscapes and seascapes, filled with the liveliest cast of characters imaginable.
+Our first voyage traces the coast of Asia Minor in May 2027.
+A dedicated Greece voyage — Samos, Patmos, and the islands — is taking shape behind it.

-Our May 2027 voyage along the Pauline Coast is now taking shape.
-If you'd like to receive the full itinerary, ask questions, or reserve your place, get in touch.
+Our May 2027 voyage along the Pauline Coast — Ephesus to Attalia — is now taking shape.
+See the full route and itinerary, ask questions, or reserve your place.